 Once you understand the what the beta of a stock is and what it represents from a finance and a risk perspective, the next step is calculating it.
 Reading the theory behind the beta is important, but at some point actually calculating a stock's beta for yourself will prove more useful than reading another paragraph of finance theory.
 Here, we'll walk through a basic example of how to calculate the beta using MS Excel.
 We'll use the S&P 500 as a proxy for the market and we'll calculate the beta of Facebook (FB) stock.

-Step 1: Obtain Daily Prices for One Year
+Step 1: Obtain Daily Stock and S&P 500 Prices for 1 Year

 The first step is to obtain daily prices of both the S&P 500 and the stock we're looking at (Facebook in this case) for a period of 1 year.
 We'll want at least one year's worth of prices in order to capture a full year's economic cycle, include all of the seasons, holidays, and any unique things that might influence the market over the course of a year in our data set.